-This can be a simple as creating an ancient ceramic put to simply store grain.
+This can be a simple as creating an ancient ceramic pot to store grain.
 Or it could be as complex as writing a 1960s pop song in order to criticise the government's role in the Vietnam War.

 Based upon what you know about the creator and the intended audience, you can usually identify why the source was originally made.
 It can also be helpful to know what motivated the creator at a particular point in time.

-Depending upon the type of source, there are some common purposes to their creation.
+Depending upon the type of source, there are some common purposes for their creation.

 Discussing a source's purpose in your writing:

 The Gallic Wars, created by Julius Caesar himself during his campaigns in Gaul in the 50s BC, was written to convince the residents of Rome of the supremacy of his military and political prowess.

 The building was constructed as a way of showing off Charles' wealth to other European monarchs.

 This academic journal was created by a university professor to show the results of their research about the impact of American media on Australian popular culture.

 Watch a video explanation on the History Skills YouTube channel: